venus-lang/venus_old/README.md

 I'm gonna write down my learning process as a book, as shown below.

 And hopefully when I finish the learning, I could come up with a prototype language that is as easy to use as Python, yet as efficient as C.

-# Ecosystem

-My goals for the language ecosystem include:

-- REPL: ipython like repl
-- Shell: Integrated shell in the repl.
-Should be able to completely replace bash/zsh
-- Builder: Gradle like builder/package manager
-- Editor: vim based commandline ide.
-- GUI: a native GUI framework based on OpenGL/SDL
-- IDE

 # Project Status